The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 Press and release this quickly, once, to pause audio play.
 Press and release again, and again quickly, to resume audio play.

 Note that this is not a mute button.
-That is, pausing play in this way stops media playback on the source Bluetooth device to which this speaker is currently paired.
+That is, pausing play in this way stops media playback on the source device.
 If streaming, the stream pauses.
-So, you won’t miss any content when you pause the speaker, as the source device (your phone, tablet, or computer) remembers the point where you stopped play.
-So it resumes playback at that spot when you press the play pause button again.
+So, you won’t miss any content when you pause the speaker.
+This is because the source device remembers where you stopped play.
+So it resumes at that spot when you press the play pause button again.

 Move Ahead in a Playlist with the Play / Pause Button